fbpx

 As these companies move in, money flows into the local economy, employees compete for housing, and real estate investors benefit.

 It’s already happening.
-According to Zumper’s Houston Metro Report, Spring saw the second-largest year-over-year rental increase in the Houston area (11.9%) and the largest month-over-month increase in February (2.5%).
+According to Zumper’s Houston Metro Report, Spring saw the largest month-over-month increase with rent increasing 2.5%.

 Clear Lake City